 For many years Peter Sondergaard was Executive Vice President Research & Advisory of Gartner.
 After leaving Gartner in 2018, he supports global decision-makers as an analyst and consultant in successfully mastering the challenges of digital transformation.
 He is Chairman of the board of DecideAct.
 The company offers a cloud-based platform for strategy execution management.

-We are very much looking forward to Peter being a keynote speaker at www.ciosummit.at.
+We are very much looking forward to Peter being your special guest at the Confare #CIOSUMMIT ZÜRICH.
 His performances inspire top-class auditoriums around the world.
 He inspires, excites and informs.
 We are thrilled to welcome him to the Confare stage as well.

 In the run-up to the event, he spoke to Confare founder Michael Ghezzo about how Covid has changed the world and what is now needed for the next step in digital transformation.